-Chairman and Chief Executive Officer Torrington Research Company.
-Mr. Dickinson is co-founder of Torrington Research Company and has been Chairman from its inception in 1986.
-Torrington designs and manufactures motorized fans and pumps for high volume OEM applications.
-Mr. Dickinson transitioned the company from its engineering-only roots to one that uses its technology to achieve high growth in manufacturing.
-His focus is on the company’s business development activities including marketing and creation of its technical concepts.
-Mr. Dickinson was formerly Vice President of Sales and Marketing for Torin Corporation – a world leader in the production of air moving devices.
+Roger Dickinson was a founder of Torrington Research Company, serving as Chairman until its sale in 2006.
+Currently owned by Boyd Corporation, Torrington designs and manufactures motorized fans for high volume OEM applications.
+Mr. Dickinson continues to consult on the company’s business development activities including marketing and creation of technical concepts.
+Mr. Dickinson was formerly Vice President of Sales and Marketing for Torin Corporation, a world leader in the production of air moving devices.
 Prior to Torin, he held a General Management position at ASCO and sales engineering positions with the Trane Company.
-Mr. Dickinson was a a Director of Seitz Corporation, an injection-molding firm in Torrington, CT, serves on the Federal Reserve Bank of Boston Advisory Council and is a member of the Board of Finance for the City of Torrington.
+Mr. Dickinson was a a Director of Seitz Corporation, served on the Federal Reserve Bank of Boston Advisory Council, and was a member of the Board of Finance for the City of Torrington.
 He holds seven patents and is a registered professional engineer.
 Mr. Dickinson earned a BSME degree from Duke University in 1966.

 David Rock has significant experience in capturing exciting, high-growth opportunities by creating advanced technologies to disrupt targeted markets.
 During his tenure as CEO, David has led the development and release of numerous artificial intelligence products, including the NovoHealth Platform.
-Prior to becoming NovoDynamics President and CEO in 2005, David was the General Manager and the Senior Director of Engineering for the KinetDx Solutions business unit at Siemens Medical USA, Inc. While under David’s management, the business achieved record revenues and received the 2003 Frost & Sullivan Market Penetration Award by capturing over 50% of the echocardiography PACS market.
-Prior to working in the medical industry, David performed neural network development as a Research Computer Scientist for the U.S. government, he developed graphics software for LucasFilms, Ltd, and he created a commercial programming language for generating computer-aided-design graphics.
-In addition to his management and technical experience, David has co-authored seven patents.
-He has a B.A. in Economics and Computer Analysis from Valparaiso University and he completed the Accelerated Business Management Program at Emory University’s Goizueta Business School in 2003.
+Prior to becoming NovoDynamics President and CEO in 2005, David was the General Manager and Senior Director of Engineering for the KinetDx Solutions business unit at Siemens Medical USA, Inc. While under Mr. Rock’s management, the business achieved record revenues and received the 2003 Frost & Sullivan Market Penetration Award by capturing over 50% of the echocardiography PACS market.
+Prior to working in the medical industry, Mr. Rock performed neural network development as a Research Computer Scientist for the U.S. Government; developed graphics software for LucasFilms, Ltd.; and created a commercial programming language for generating computer-aided-design graphics.
+In addition to his management and technical experience, Mr. Rock has co-authored eight patents.
+He holds a BA in Economics and Computer Analysis from Valparaiso University and completed the Accelerated Business Management Program at the Emory University Goizueta Business School.